Fujifilm Guides

 Why Lighting Changes Everything

 A recipe that looks gorgeous in afternoon sun can look flat under overcast skies and bizarre under tungsten bulbs.
-This isn't a flaw in the recipe.
-It's how light works.
+Not a flaw.
+That's just how light works.

 Bright Sun